 - 6.5 Can any dentist remove silver fillings safely?

 - 6.6 Where can I find a SMART mercury removal dentist near me?

 The purpose of a tooth filling is to repair, strengthen and protect teeth that have been damaged by tooth decay.

-In this article, we’re going to focus on the two most common dental filling materials in the US: amalgam (silver metal) and composite (tooth-colored material).
+In this article, we're going to focus on the two most common dental filling materials in the US: amalgam, silver-colored metal and composite, tooth-colored material.
 If you want to learn about other materials like glass ionomer and gold – and more about fillings in general – check out our full guide to fillings.

 Silver amalgam fillings

 It's been almost 200 years since dental amalgam was first used in the United States to fill teeth cavities.
 Its quality has improved greatly over the years, as have the dentistry techniques used to place fillings.
 It's now the most commonly used type of filling around the world, according to the World Health Organization.

 Amalgam fillings may be called ‘silver fillings‘ or ‘black fillings‘ because of their color (they become darker over time).
 They're also known as ‘mercury fillings‘ because – you guessed it – there is mercury in amalgam fillings.
 It's this ingredient which has made dental amalgam the subject of continuing controversy, due to concerns about its impact on human health both directly and through environmental pollution.
 Later in this article, we'll look at whether these concerns are warranted and some of the possible mercury fillings side effects.

 For now, let's look at the basics: what is amalgam dental filling?